Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 Background is set to `linear-gradient(0.25turn, rgba(63, 135, 166, 0.9), rgba(235, 248, 225, 0.9), rgba(246, 157, 60, 0.9));` which is the same used throughout the website to create a common look-and-feel.

-How? - Some of the code snippets are taken from the Google Map JavaScript API documentation, and are used by the Code Institute and Bill Traversy walkthroughs. index.html has the map placeholder in `<div class="map" id="map"></div>` to display the map from maps.js, and styled by style.css.
+How? - Some of the code snippets are taken from the Google Map JavaScript API documentation, and are used by the Code Institute and Bill Traversy walkthroughs.
+Index.html has the map placeholder in `<div class="map" id="map"></div>` to display the map from maps.js, and styled in style.css.
 The linear-gradient background is enabled by the `backgroundColor: "none",` in initMap() and the `background: linear-gradient(0.25turn, rgba(63, 135, 166, 0.9), rgba(235, 248, 225, 0.9), rgba(246, 157, 60, 0.9));` in style.css of `html, body {...}`.

 [</> - Production Code: index.html](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/index.html)